 - Reduces swelling of legs and feet brought about by long-haul travelling at high altitude

-- The presence of graduated pressure on the skin from the wearing of compression wear can prevent the development varicose veins and spider veins
+- The presence of graduated pressure on the skin from the wearing of compression wear can prevent the development of varicose veins and spider veins

 - Averts swelling in legs (and arms with arm sleeves) with people diagnosed with oedema and similar symptoms